brijml/CNN_cifar10/README.md

 # CNN_cifar10
-Image classification on cifar10 dataset with a convolutional neural networks
+Image classification on cifar10 dataset with a convolutional neural network.